lodestar-sr/mpi-ang/deploy/README.md

 https://console.cloud.google.com/compute/instancesDetail/zones/us-west1-b/instances/mpi-dev-proc1?project=mpi-dev-proc

 **Specs:**
   * gcp project:    mpi-proc-dev
   * vm name:        mpi-proc-dev1
   * OS:             CentOS 7.6.1910 (and CentOS 8 is around the corner, will upgrade the day released)
   * Region:         us-west1
   * Zone:           us-west1-b
   * Specs:          4 vCPU, 7.5 GB, 100 GB SSD, preemptible
   * IP:             35.pending

 ---
 #### Getting access to the VM

 * Send me a preferred login id
-* You can send me a ssh .pub key file or upload once you login.
+* You can send me a ssh .pub key file that I will put into your account, or you can upload once you login.
+* Request the `proc` account private key to ssh direct, that will allow you to bypass some steps.

-Instructions at the bottom can help with ssh key generation.
+Instructions at the bottom can help with ssh key generation for your account.

 ---
 #### Connecting